 Unusual Options Activity Insight: Petrobras Brasileiro

-On Friday, shares of Petrobras Brasileiro (NYSE:PBR) saw unusual options activity.
-After the option alert, the stock price moved up to $10.85.
+Petrobras Brasileiro (NYSE:PBR) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $11.15 following the option alert.

 - Trade Type: PUT